eclipse/packages/homepage/content/prereqs.md

 #### Resources

-Packages might need more resources than the default settings of Minikube allow.
-Packages are encouraged to give you an estimate of what resources they require, you can translate this into arguments to the `start` command:
+You can translate the package resources requirements into arguments for the `start` command like this:

     minishift start --cpus <cpus> --disk-size <size> --memory <memory>